So What's Runner's Knee, Anyway?

 Your provider may also touch your knee to pinpoint where the pain is located and examine the alignment, stability and flexibility of your lower body, according to the AAOS.
 The doctor may order imaging studies such as an X-ray to check for damage or an MRI if you're not improving with treatment.

-And keep in mind that even if you have runner’s knee, running isn’t inherently bad for your knees.
-Welch references a 2017 study that concluded that recreational runners had less of a chance of developing knee and hip arthritis compared to non-runners and sedentary people.
-Though it’s worth noting that higher mileage competitive runners may be at an increased risk.
+And bear in mind that even if you have runner's knee, running isn't inherently bad for your knees.
+Welch references a 2017 study that concluded that recreational runners had less of a chance of developing knee and hip arthritis compared with non-runners and sedentary people.
+Though it's worth noting that higher mileage competitive runners may be at an increased risk.

 Runner's Knee Treatment